zenstackhq/zenstack-docs/docs/the-complete-guide/index.md

 ## Introduction

 Welcome to *The Complete Guide of ZenStack*.
-This guide is designed to systematically introduce the key concepts in ZenStack, and guide you through how to use the essential features of it.
+This guide is designed to systematically introduce the key concepts in ZenStack and guide you through how to use its essential features.

 ## Sample Project

-Throughout the guide, we'll learn the key concepts and features by gradually building up a sample project.
+Throughout the guide, we'll learn the key concepts and features by gradually building a sample project.
 The project is a multi-tenant Todo app, which allows users to create and join "Spaces", and collaborate with users in the same space by creating and managing Todo Lists.

-Here're the detailed requirements:
+Here are the detailed requirements:

 <Requirements />

-The app is not too complex, but it covers many important aspects of a modern multi-tenant web application.
+The app is not too complex but covers many important aspects of a modern multi-tenant web application.
 You can have a preview of a deployed version of it below:

 [![Sample Todo App](../assets/todo-app-splash.png)](https://zenstack-todo.vercel.app/)

 ## Organization

 ZenStack consists of several layers of functionalities, each depends on the previous one.
-These layers are explained in details in the following four parts.
-In each part, we'll add more functionalities to our Todo app, and eventually finish it by the end of the guide.
+These layers are explained in detail in the following four parts.
+In each part, we'll add more functionalities to our Todo app and eventually finish it by the end of the guide.

 ### Part I: Supercharged ORM

 The first layer works as an extension to Prisma ORM - both for the schema language and the runtime PrismaClient.
-We made several extensions to the Prisma Schema Language to make it possible to expression more than just the database schema.
+We made several extensions to the Prisma Schema Language to make it possible to express more than just the database schema.
 For example, you can attach access policies to the data models.
-At runtime, ZenStack creates a transparent proxy around PrismaClient to add extra behavior ot it - one of the best example of which is the automatic access control enforcement.
+At runtime, ZenStack creates a transparent proxy around PrismaClient to add extra behavior to it - one of the best examples is the automatic access control enforcement.

 The extension to Prisma ORM is the foundation of ZenStack and enables all other features above it.
 These features are also agnostic to the framework you use for the backend.
-It's simply a drop-in replacement to Prisma.
+It's simply a drop-in replacement for Prisma.

 In this part of the guide, we'll finish building the schema of the sample project - including the data models, access policies, and data validation rules.
 There's no API or UI yet, but the business logic will be mostly complete.